CozyInsomniac/the-role/content/The Role/Writings/Samuel Hawkin's Journal/Entry 2718 - Synthflight.md

 And it's my fault she exists.

 Let me back up and explain: A few months ago, my mind and consciousness were trapped inside a computer - a digital simulation.
 I, unknowingly, was at the mercy of whoever controlled that computer.
-In my case, it was Edrick Phronox, head and CEO of PhanTech; exterminator of my home planet.
+In my case, it was Edrick Phronox, head and CEO of Archon; exterminator of my home planet.
 Without hesitation, Edrick deleted me - literally deleted me.
 I was taken out of reality.
 With a simple keystroke, my body, mind, soul, memories - gone.
 At least, I thought so.
 I don't know how, but someone or something bought me back into the world.
 Well, my body at least.
 My memories were still gone, which is probably why I didn't immediately try to murder Edrick when he came to me.
 I was an idiot.